Role of magnon-magnon interaction in optical excitation of coherent two-magnon modes

-In the case of ISRS, the finite duration and spectral width of the pump pulse affect the efficiency of the excitation of two-magnon modes.
+In the case of ISRS, the strong electric field of the pump pulse provides an additional contribution to the exchange energy $J$ during the pulse~\cite{mentink2015ultrafast}, which brings the system out of equilibrium and leads to the emergence of dynamics.
+Therefore, the finite duration of the pump pulse affect the efficiency of the excitation of two-magnon modes.
 Moreover, modulation of the probe ellipticity with the largest amplitude arises at $45^\circ$ degree polarization, leading to a different combination of the Raman tensor components entering the resulting expression.
 Considering the experimental ISRS geometry with the pump and probe polarization angles $\beta=0$ and $\alpha=135^\circ$, the expression for the spectrum of the transient ellipticity takes a form

 where $f_{\mathbf{k}}=\tau_p \exp{\left(-\Omega_{\mathbf{k}}^2\tau_p^2\right)}$ is a factor characterizing the efficiency of two-magnon mode excitation by a Gaussian pump pulse.
 Note that Eqs.~\eqref{eq:scattering} and~\eqref{eq:ellipticity} transform into the expressions for RS and ISRS spectra without magnon-magnon interactions~\cite{Fedianin2024} by substituting $I = 0$.